A brief look at how Sano and Hajime are doing together a couple of months after Seeing Red.

 “You were radiating indecision like a criminal who wants to get caught so he can get help.
 So here I am to rescue you from your complete lack of self-control.”
 With the final shove necessary to reposition Sano before the rack he’d originally been examining, Hajime also came to a halt.
 “There doesn’t seem to be any good reason,” he continued in a businesslike tone, “for you not to switch carriers and buy a reasonably priced smartphone if that’s what you want.
 In this society a reliable phone with reliable service is not a luxury; it’s a necessity.
 As long as you know you’re up to the monthly bill and won’t let the phone get damaged so you have to replace it.”

 “I’m pretty sure I wasn’t broadcasting, ‘Hey, Hajime, come over here and lecture me,'” Sano muttered.

 “I’m not lecturing.”
 That Hajime released Sano’s shoulders at this point was a mixed blessing.
 “I’m reminding you of what you already know.
 Make up your mind about your new phone and then come find me in grocery.”

-Sano felt a little thrill at the command, as it pretty much declared that this chance meeting was going to lead to them hanging out.
-And though that was a fairly standard result of a chance meeting between them, with Hajime chance meetings were not so plentiful, nor friendly declarations of such low value, that Sano could fail to take pleasure from them.
-So it was much more gleefully than before that he turned his attention seriously back to the rack he’d come to examine.
+Sano felt a little thrill at the command, as it pretty much guaranteed this chance meeting would lead to them hanging out.
+And though that was a fairly standard result of a chance meeting between them, with Hajime chance meetings weren’t so plentiful, nor friendly declarations of such low value, that Sano could fail to take pleasure from them.
+So, much more gleefully than before, he turned his attention seriously back to the rack he’d come to examine.